-An Amazon warehouse worker who tested positive for THC while using medical marijuana won a motion in federal court last week.
+An Amazon warehouse worker and NJ medical cannabis patient who tested positive for THC while using medical marijuana won a motion in federal court.

-Despite being an official medical marijuana patient, he was fired for testing positive for THC in a mandatory drug test.
-He is a New Jersey man known only as D.J.C. in a bid to maintain his privacy in the suit he filed against the tech behemoth.
+Despite being an official NJ medical cannabis patient, he was fired for testing positive for THC in a mandatory drug test.
+He is a New Jersey man known only as D.J.C. in a bid to maintain his privacy in the suit.
+He filed it against the tech behemoth.

 Amazon wanted the case tried on the federal level where there is no protection for medical marijuana patients.
 However, federal judge William Martini said that the New Jersey State Supreme Court has jurisdiction over the matter.

-D.J.C.’s lawyers were able to get the case moved to the state level because they added his manager to the complaint and removed references to the Americans with Disabilities Act (ADA).
+D.J.C.’s lawyers were able to get the case moved to the state level.
+They added his manager to the complaint and removed references to the Americans with Disabilities Act (ADA).
 Because his manager is based in New Jersey and the federal law is removed, Martini felt the state Supreme Court had more jurisdiction than the federal government.
-Otherwise, if they were just suing Amazon, whose headquarters is in Washington state (and incorporated in Delaware), the federal government would have jurisdiction.
+If they were just suing Amazon, based in Washington State (and incorporated in Delaware), the federal government would have jurisdiction.

 The ADA does not cover cannabis use for medical reasons and would not have protected him from being fired.